adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `tx`

-This tool has two modes that are useful for proofing.
-With the `-bc` option, it will rasterize a glyph to the command line window, using ASCII characters.
-This is surprisingly useful when you want a quick look at a glyph.
-With the `-pdf` option, it will write a PDF file which shows the glyphs in the font, either 320 per page or 1 per page.
+`tx` has a `-pdf` mode which is useful for proofing.
+This mode will write a PDF file which shows the all the glyphs in the input file, either as an overview at 320 glyphs per page, or a detailed view with 1 glyph per page.

 ### `ttx`